-Oral health is incredibly important in Ayurveda, and one you can help improve your oral health is through oil pulling.
+Oral health is incredibly important in Ayurveda, and you can help improve it through oil pulling.
 Oil pulling is simply the act of swishing oil around in your mouth.
-Sounds simple, but it has incredible health benefits, including:
+Sounds easy, but it has incredible benefits, including:

 - Strengthens teeth and gums

 - Helps alleviate bad breath

 Ayurvedic practice recommends using organic sesame oil, however coconut oil can also be used (bear in mind that coconut oil becomes solid below 75 degrees Fahrenheit.)